 September 30: "Joan Crawford: The Essential Biography" by Lawrence J. Quirk is published by the University Press of Kentucky.

-Spring: "The Concluding Chapter of Crawford" website closes due to the closing of the website's webhost.
+Spring: "The Concluding Chapter of Crawford" website closes due to the closing of the website's webhost, Geocitiies.

 (Source: Webmaster's contact with Donna Marie Nowak 04/28/2013)

-December 7: An auction of Joan's personally-owned items is auctioned by Doyle in New York.
+December 7: An auction of Joan's personally-owned items is auctioned by Doyle Auction House in New York.
 The items are auctioned by Joan's daughter, Cathy LaLonde.
-Cathy's daughter Carla worked Doyle to organize and sell the items for auction.
-The 80 lot auction nets a total of $135,362.00.
-Among the items auctioned (and the selling price, plus buyer's premium) is; Joan's Cecil B. Demille Golden Globe Award ($25,000.00), 16mm film reels and ephemera from Crawford's career and personal life with numerous slides of family, vacations, etc. ($10,000.00), Joan's furs collection ($8,750.00).
+Cathy's daughter Carla worked with Doyle on behalf of Cathy to organize and sell the items at auction.
+The 80-lot auction nets a total of $135,362.00.
+Among the items auctioned (and the selling price, plus buyer's premium) is; Joan's Cecil B. Demille Golden Globe Award ($25,000.00), 16mm film reels and ephemera from Crawford's career and personal life with numerous slides of family, vacations, etc. ($10,000.00) and a collection of Joan's furs ($8,750.00).

-On June 30th, 2017 actress Olivia de Havilland filed a lawsuit against FX due to her portrayal within the series. © All original Joan Crawford research and original text herein is property of Webmaster Bryan Johnson and is copyright protected by the United States Copyright Act of 1976.
+Since the announcement of the appellant court's decision, de Havilland's attorney has made the statement that the lawsuit is "destined for a higher court."© All original Joan Crawford research and original text herein is property of Webmaster Bryan Johnson and is copyright protected by the United States Copyright Act of 1976.
 Copyright © Bryan Johnson